Global functions¶

 sage: from stdpairs import AffineMonoid, MonomialIdeal, ProperPair, div_pairs sage: A = matrix(ZZ,[[0,1,1,0],[0,0,1,1],[1,1,1,1]]) sage: Q = AffineMonoid(A) sage: I = MonomialIdeal(matrix(ZZ,[[2,2,2],[0,1,2],[2,2,2]]),Q) sage: P = ProperPair(matrix(ZZ,[[1], [1], [1]]), (0,), I) sage: T = ProperPair(matrix(ZZ,[[1], [1], [1]]), (3,), I) sage: div_pairs(P,T) [] sage: TT = ProperPair(matrix(ZZ,[[1], [1], [1]]), (0,3), I) sage: div_pairs(P,TT) [0] [0] [0]

-Interface using Macaulay2
+Interface using Macaulay2¶

-object in this package into MonomialSubalgebra object in Macualay2 via methods below.
+Using MonomialSubalgebra class in Macualay2, one can translate MonomialIdeal object in this package into MonomialSubalgebra object in Macualay2 via methods below.

 - stdpairs.from_macaulay2(var_name)¶